Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Statistical performance of the analytical minimization method

-As shown in Figure \ref{fig:dir_cmp}, we observe that for the dipole antenna, no event is selected at azimuth angle = 0 or $180^\circ$ and zenith angle $> 80^\circ$.
-For this arrival direction, the polarization of the geomagnetic transverse current is parallel to $\vec{e_{\varphi}}$, so the strongest signal comes from this direction, while the antenna gain is minimal at these azimuth angles for both antennas (see Figure \ref{fig:response_60MHz_p_com} in Appendix \ref{Responses}).
+As shown in Figure \ref{fig:dir_cmp}, we observe that for the dipole antenna, no event is selected at azimuth angle = 0 or $180^\circ$ and zenith angle $> 80^\circ$, this is related to the characteristics of the antenna response.
 This lack of selected events has not been found with the HORIZON antenna.
-Despite its larger standard deviation at azimuth angle in [45$^\circ$, 135$^\circ$] when zenith angle $>$ 85$^\circ$, the broader frequency band of the HORIZON antenna allows for more signal to be captured, which results in more selected events.
-In this aspect, the HORIZON antenna is specifically suitable for detecting inclined air showers, which is consistent with the discussion presented in section \ref{ant_resp}.
-However, as the complicated shape of the HORIZON antenna makes it's equivalent length to decrease strongly in certain ranges of air shower incoming direction (see the right panels of Figure \ref{fig:response_60MHz} and \ref{fig:response_60MHz_p_com} in Appendix \ref{Responses}), this will produce larger deviations if the incorrect incoming direction is used.
+Despite its larger standard deviation for azimuth angles in the range [45$^\circ$, 135$^\circ$] when zenith angle $>$ 85$^\circ$, the broader frequency band of the HORIZON antenna allows for more signals with amplitudes close to the threshold to be captured, which results in more selected events, making it suitable for detecting inclined air showers.
+However, as the complex shape of the HORIZON antenna leads to a strong decrease of its equivalent length in certain ranges of arrival directions (see the right panels of Figure \ref{fig:response_60MHz} and \ref{fig:response_60MHz_p_com} in Appendix \ref{Responses}), this will produce larger deviations if the incorrect arrival direction is used.

-In conclusion, the analytical least-squares ($\chi^2$) method shows robust performance in reconstructing the electric field for inclined air showers across a wide range of arrival directions.
-For directions where the signal-to-noise ratio is sufficiently high, the method achieves precise and reliable reconstruction, validating its effectiveness for this application.
+In conclusion, the analytical $\chi^2$ minimization method shows robust performance in reconstructing the electric field for inclined air showers across a wide range of arrival directions.